cqframework/cds4cpm/input/pagecontent/sdd.md

 Other extensions of the PMD will include the ability to incorporate demographics, SDOH, PDMP data wherever possible, and calculate a daily medication-level MEDD and compiled MME/day from existing medication information and related contextual (patient-specific) information from an EHR.
 If not contained in the EHR, these data must come from a related system or environment (e.g., state-level PDMP interface) to be displayed in PainManager.
 Alternatively, a site can elect to not display or not include configurable aspects of PainManager.

-### 2.2 General Overview
+### General Overview

 MyPAIN and PainManager are intended to work together to provide end-to-end support for SDM around chronic pain management.
 Key functions of this system include allowing patients to complete self-report measures and education materials, provide contextual information from the patient’s medical record accessed via that medical record’s patient portal, notify a provider when this information is completed, and present results of this information along with PDMP information wherever available in a dashboard to support an SDM encounter for chronic pain at the time of the patient visit.
 MyPAIN and PainManager are intended to be implemented together rather than standalone applications.

 To summarize, within this system are the following:

-1. a patient-facing application that collects patient-reported data and preferences, delivers patient-specific educational materials about chronic pain and opioids, and prepares patients for SDM with providers via a SMART on FHIR integration with a patient portal; and
+1. A patient-facing application that collects patient-reported data and preferences, delivers patient-specific educational materials about chronic pain and opioids, and prepares patients for SDM with providers via a SMART on FHIR integration with a patient portal.
-2. a clinician-facing CDS application that gives primary care physicians visually satisfying patient-specific data for chronic pain and opioids, access to PDMP data (optional), information supporting SDM during primary care visits, and an ability to record the results.
+2. A clinician-facing CDS application that gives primary care physicians visually satisfying patient-specific data for chronic pain and opioids, access to PDMP data (optional), information supporting SDM during primary care visits, and an ability to record the results.
 The clinician-facing application is an enhanced version of CDS Connect’s SMART on FHIR–based PMD.

 The applications above are designed to comprise a standalone system that can be integrated into EHRs and into clinical workflows.
 MyPAIN is expected to be invoked via a patient portal, and PainManager is expected to be accessed via an ambulatory EHR.
 The system will support interactions between patients and clinicians.